carlosgavina/is.js/README.md

 ## Why?

-I was bored of using typeof so many times in my apps.
+I was bored of using `typeof` and `ternary operators` so many times in my apps.

 ## Quick Start